Dr. Stacie Smith

 When not seeing patients, Dr. Stacie enjoys spending time with her

 family and their pets.
-She and her husband have two daughters, three
+She and her two daughters share their Dallas

 Services by Appointment

 - New pet exams